Bread roll recipe | Potato roll

 - Stick the edges together and seal the inner filling.
 If needed apply more flour mixture on the edges.

-- For baking – preheat the oven to 200 C. Brush the rolls with some melted butter.
+- To Bake – preheat the oven to 390 F – 200 C. Brush the rolls with some melted butter.
 Bake for 10 to 12 mins or until golden on both the sides.

 - Pan frying – Brush the bread rolls with a generous amount of melted butter, ghee or oil.
 Heat the pan until hot and toast these until golden.
 These rolls do not get even golden color but will turn crisp.

 - Make sure the oil is hot enough.
-Then drop 2 to 4 rolls at one time depending on the size of the pan used.
+Slide 2 to 4 rolls at one time depending on the size of the pan used.
+Fry until golden.
+Turn them and fry evenly.
+Remove to kitchen papers.

 - Serve bread roll with sauce or green chutney.